Alaska storm dumps rain and snow in San Diego County

 His daughters had a blast doing everything you’re supposed to do with a pristine blanket of snow: throw snowballs at dad, make snow angels and build snowmen.

 "It's beautiful!" said Alayla Valdez, adding that she didn't expect to find this much snow on the ground.
 "It was like a surprise to me that it was going to snow this much!"

 And it’s not over yet, Tardy said it will continue to snow through the night and temperatures will be even colder.
 He advises you to bring in your pets and anything else you don't want to freeze.

 This storm does bring some relief, he said.

 "We needed the precipitation badly, just a couple weeks ago we had record temperatures we had fire weather conditions that were becoming severe," he said, adding that while it helps current fire conditions, it doesn't help the overall drought picture.
 "It doesn’t do a whole lot for our drought situation we’re still behind where we should be."

 Records low temperatures were recorded in Ramona and Idyllwild on Tuesday.
 It was 53 degrees in Ramona.
 The previous record low was 54 set in 2019.
 It was 34 degrees in Idyllwild.
 The previous record low was 35 in 2018.

-Drier and warmer conditions are expected to develop today and continue into early next week.
+Drier and warmer conditions are expected to develop by Thursday and continue into early next week.